Facebook pixel Clinical Education Updates at Pepperdine Law School Skip to main content

 Restoration and Justice Clinic

-The Restoration and Justice Clinic remains committed to serving victims of domestic violence and human trafficking in Los Angeles and nationwide, and in the past year, the Restoration and Justice Clinic helped many survivors escape harm and begin anew.
+The Restoration and Justice Clinic (RJC) remains committed to serving victims of domestic violence and human trafficking in Los Angeles and nationwide, and in the past year, the Restoration and Justice Clinic helped many survivors escape harm and begin anew.

 For more information, visit the Restoration and Justice Clinic page.